 - The maximum amount that can be exchanged by one Ukrainian refugee is 10 000 hryvnias;

 - All Ukrainian refugees registered in Latvia can exchange money.

 VISA and MasterCard payment cards issued by Ukrainian banks are operational in Latvia, but technical problems may occur.
 These payment cards can also be used to withdraw money from ATMs.

 In order to open an account and issue a payment card, it is necessary to visit the bank's customer service center in person, bringing with you a travel document or ID issued in Ukraine or a residence permit (ID) issued in Latvia.
 It should be noted that most banks serve customers in person only upon previous appointments.
 Thus, please contact the specific bank before visiting.

 Ukrainian civilians can continue their studies as exchange students, while researchers can be employed in Latvian research institutions, receiving the same support for studies as for students in Latvia or researchers in existing research cooperation programs.
 The list of higher education institutions, study programs and contacts is available here

 Latvian higher education and scientific institutions included in the Register of Scientific Institutions may offer internships to Ukrainian researchers at their institution.
 If the institution offers an internship (without remuneration) to Ukrainian researchers, the state will provide a research fellowship for scientific and academic work of 900 euros per month until 31st August, 2022.
-More information on application can be found here
+More information on applications can be found here.